 Third, create an executable file on your Linux box and enter all on one line:

-This will place your capture files in the /home/directory.
+wget is a very powerful program from the Linux/Unix world.
+It is great for pulling content off of a website without going through a browser.
+This command will place your capture files in the /home/directory.
 Unfortunately this is not very secure because the password to your ASA is in this file for anyone who has privileges to read.
 So be careful where you put it and who can see it.

 Then add a line like this: